 - Durham Technical Community College offers free English as a Second Language (ESL) courses in Durham and Chapel Hill.

 - Duke International Student Center English as a Second Language.

 - Duke International Student Center English Language Club for Duke employees, students, and their spouses/partners.

 - Toastmasters International is a great way to improve your spoken English and leadership skills.
 There are chapters based all over the Triangle, including three Duke chapters.

 - Watch an NIH videocast of one of Duke's favorite speakers, Scott Morgan, on Improving Spoken English.

 - The Duke Writing Studio meets with Duke faculty, graduate students, and staff on a space-available basis.
 These community members may schedule a maximum of five appointments.
 The emphasis of these five sessions will be to familiarize users with online and help-for-hire resources, workshop opportunities, and self-revision techniques.
 The Writing Studio also has a list of online ESL/EFL writing resources.

 - The UNC Writing Center has online ESL resources and a list of editors, proofreaders, and tutors for hire.

-- Duke International House list of resources for the spouses/partners of Duke community members
+- Duke International Student Center list of resources for the spouses/partners of Duke community members

 - Many internationals wonder if they or their spouse/partner can get their 'foot in the door' by volunteering.
 While it may be possible, Federal law limits severely the kinds of employment an alien in temporary visa status may undertake in the US.
 Please see the Visa Services Volunteer Activities page for more information.